High Hopes for a New Era of Jail Rehabilitation

-The efforts to keep deputized staff and prisoners safe, to maintain the building’s crumbling infrastructure, and at the same time to fight the political battles required to replace the facility would be a thirty year struggle.
+The efforts to keep deputized staff and prisoners safe, to maintain the building’s crumbling infrastructure, and at the same time to fight the political battles required to replace the facility would be a thirty-five year struggle.

 The jail's barn, livestock pens, and acres of rich farm land were a stark contrast to the main jail building.
 All were tucked into the rolling coastal hills with the Pacific Ocean only two miles due west.